mathurinm/mathurinm.github.io/teaching.md

 - Convex optimization @Computation and Modelling summer school, WUST 2022 ([intro slides](/assets/2022_wust/slides_intro.pdf) and [exercises](/assets/2022_wust/exos.pdf))

 Since my arrival at ENS de Lyon (Nov.
 2021):
+- 36 h on optimal transport (2024-2026), M2 level, with Titouan Vayer and Quentin Bertrand.
-- 36 h on large scale optimization for machine and deep learning (2022-2024), M2 level.
+- 2x36 h on large scale optimization for machine and deep learning (2022-2024), M2 level.
 - 12 h on optimization and approximation (2023-2024), M1 level.

 Since 2019, I teach the Python for datascience class (42 h per year) in the X/HEC "Datascience for business" Master, using live coding  inspired by the Software Carpentry workshops.
 I designed the course from scratch, collaborating  with Joan Massich in 2019, Quentin Bertrand in 2020, Hicham Janati in 2021, Sylvain Combettes in 2022 and Badr Moufad in 2023.